 Introduction

 Struggling to define your purpose?
-This guide answers the question "what are core values examples" by moving beyond lists to show how values shape real choices.
-Learn seven practical pillars—Integrity, Innovation, Respect, Excellence, Accountability, Collaboration, and Customer Focus—that can act as your internal compass and help you design a more intentional life.
+This guide answers the question “what are core values examples” by moving beyond lists to show how values shape real choices.
+These seven practical pillars—Integrity, Innovation, Respect, Excellence, Accountability, Collaboration, and Customer Focus—can act as your internal compass and help you design a more intentional life.
+Use the examples and action steps here to identify your top 3–5 values and put them into practice.

 1. Integrity: The Foundation of Trust

-Integrity isn’t just about telling the truth; it’s about living in alignment with your principles even when it’s difficult.
-It’s the quiet commitment to do the right thing, ensuring your actions consistently mirror your words.
+Integrity isn’t just about telling the truth; it’s living in alignment with your principles even when it’s difficult.
+It’s the quiet commitment to do the right thing, ensuring actions consistently mirror words.
 A person with integrity builds a life on a solid foundation of trust4.

-Integrity acts as an internal compass.
-When your actions align with your deepest beliefs, you reduce internal conflict and self-doubt.
-That consistency creates self-trust, which becomes the bedrock for decisions and relationships.
+Integrity reduces internal conflict and self-doubt.
+When your actions align with your beliefs, you create self-trust—the bedrock for decisions and relationships.

-Key Insight: True integrity is tested in small, everyday choices when no one is watching.
-It’s choosing to return extra change, admitting a mistake before it’s discovered, or honoring a promise to yourself.
+Key insight: True integrity is tested in small, everyday choices when no one is watching.

-This value directly impacts self-worth and how others perceive you.
+This value shapes self-worth and how others perceive you.
 Without it, values like compassion or ambition can feel hollow.

 - Define 3–5 non-negotiable ethical principles and review them daily.

-- Practice small acts of honesty—these build the muscle for larger challenges.
+- Practice small acts of honesty to build the muscle for larger challenges.

-For a structured way to identify principles that matter most, consider tools like the Life Purpose App: https://lifepurposeapp.com/blog/how-to-discover-your-core-values.
+For a structured way to identify principles that matter most, see our personal-values guide: /blog/personal-values.

 2. Innovation: The Engine of Progress

 Innovation is more than a single creative spark; it’s a disciplined pursuit of what’s next.
-It’s challenging the status quo, embracing change, and learning from failure.
+It means challenging the status quo, embracing change, and learning from failure.

 Innovation is a catalyst for growth and relevance.
-In a rapidly changing world, the ability to adapt and create is essential.
-Innovation turns obstacles into opportunities and encourages continuous improvement.
+In a fast-moving world, the ability to adapt and create turns obstacles into opportunities and encourages continuous improvement.

-Key Insight: True innovation often arises from a culture of curiosity—asking “What if?” and “Why not?” in everyday situations.
+Key insight: Innovation often arises from a culture of curiosity—asking “What if?” and “Why not?” in everyday situations.

 - Schedule weekly “20% time” to explore passion projects.